tedneward/Azgaarnoth/Creatures/Races-Holding/Hobgoblin.md

 **Shocking Grasp.** Melee Spell Attack: +5 to hit, reach 5 ft., one creature.
 Hit: (2d8) lightning damage.
 The target can't take reactions until the start of its next turn.
 The hobgoblin has advantage on this attack if the target is wearing armor made of metal.

 #### Description
-In Hobgoblin society, the Academy of Devastation identifies Hobgoblins with a Talent for magic and puts them through a grueling Training regimen that endows them with the ability to call down fireballs and other destructive magic on the host’s behalf.
+In Hobgoblin society, the Academy of Devastation identifies Hobgoblins with a Talent for magic and puts them through a grueling Training regimen that endows them with the ability to call down fireballs and other destructive magic on the host's behalf.
 A Hobgoblin devastator on the battlefield is simultaneously a boon to all its allies and a threat to every foe around it.

 ***Into the Fray.*** While other cultures treat their wizards as cloistered academics, Hobgoblins expect their spellcasters to fight.
 Devastators learn The Basics of weapon use, and they measure their deeds by the enemies defeated though their magic.